developer-program/engineering-track/docs/project.md

 - a frontend application built in React
 - a RESTful API service built in Express
-- a document database in MongoDB *
+- a document database in MongoDB

-\* [AWS DocumentDB](https://aws.amazon.com/documentdb/) is a fast, scalable, highly available MongoDB-compatible database service

 ## Teams